benahm/TestDataFactory/docs/CUSTOMIZE.md

 **Apply it globally**:

-In the TDF class, change default value provider from the `DefaultValueProvider` to your custom default value provider
+In the TDF class, change default value provider from the `DefaultValueProvider` to your custom default value provider class

 ```apex
 /** Default value provider instance */